Antico Pizza aims to open Sandy Springs location, developer says

 Gunthert said he believes the proposal fits the city’s new “City Springs” downtown vision.
 “As Sandy Springs urbanizes itself, this should slot itself right in,” he said.

-Counterpoint Partners is a real estate company that owns several notable local properties, including the SunTrust Bank branch at Roswell Road and Cliftwood Drive that will soon be vacated for a new branch near City Springs.
+Cornerpoint Partners is a real estate company that owns several notable local properties, including the SunTrust Bank branch at Roswell Road and Cliftwood Drive that will soon be vacated for a new branch near City Springs.

-Note: Update: This story has been updated with comment from Antico’s founder.
-The original version of this story gave an incorrect name for the developer, Cornerpoint Partners.